2011 Wisconsin Act 23

-The 2011 Wisconsin Act 23 established a requirement for nearly all voters to present approved photo identification to cast a ballot.
-It was one of many new voter ID laws in the United States.
+The 2011 Wisconsin Act 23 is a law enacted by the 100th Wisconsin Legislature which established a requirement for nearly all Wisconsin voters to present approved photo identification before registering to vote or casting a ballot.
+It was one of many new voter ID laws in the United States enacted after the Republican wave election of 2010.
 Act 23 was developed by Republican Governor Scott Walker and the Republican controlled Wisconsin Legislature during a walkout by Democratic lawmakers as part of the 2011 Wisconsin protests.
+The law was the subject of extensive state and federal legal challenges which stretched into 2020, but left the law largely intact.

 Approved forms of identification

 Section 1 of Act 23 specifies that only the following forms of photo identification are acceptable: